Buying & selling ETFs

 POINTS TO KNOW

-- You must have a Vanguard Brokerage Account to purchase Vanguard ETFs® and ETFs from other companies.
+- You must have a Vanguard Brokerage Account to purchase Vanguard ETFs® and ETFs from more than 100 other companies.

 How to buy ETFs